barbarachbc/esphome-workshop/src/content/devices/esp32-c3-wroom-02.md

 - PCB antenna
 - All necessary passive components

-This module is designed to be soldered onto a carrier board for complete functionality.
+**NOTE: ⚠️** This module is designed to be soldered onto a carrier board for complete functionality.

 ## GPIO Capabilities